JanoschKorell/Twitter-Scraper-without-API-/README.md

 2. of course only what can be seen in the frontend can be read in.

+3. the continue_ paramater makes it possible to continue aborted extractions.

-3. if errors occur, please write me at "issues".
+4. if errors occur, please write me at "issues".